mimblewimble/grin/doc/chainsync.md

 * the sum of all UTXO commitments equals the expected money supply
 * the root hash of all UTXOs match the root hash in the block header

-Once the validation done, the peer can download and validate the blocks content from the horizon up to the head.
+Once the validation is done, the peer can download and validate the blocks content from the horizon up to the head.

 While this algorithm still works for very low values of `Z` (or in the extreme case